seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

       putStrLn "Hello"
       putStrLn "World!"

 Your project folder should now look like the following.
-[Here's the full source if you get stuck]().
+[Here's the full source if you get stuck][source].

     my-project.cabal
     stack.yaml